pyke369/groom/README.md

 - **`target`** (no default)

-  the URL of the local services (only the scheme, host and port parts are considered, see example below).
+  the full URL used to access the local services.
+  // TODO document weighted load-balancing and URL overloading syntaxes

 Below is a commented example of an agent domain configuration file (in `/etc/groom/domains/www.domain.com`):
 ```